 VPP Lunchtime Talks

 The VPP is a two-week fellowship for professors of advertising, marketing, communications and the liberal arts.
-In 2014, 15 professors were hosted by advertising agencies in Chicago, Los Angeles and New York City.
+In 2015, 13 professors were hosted by advertising agencies in Atlanta, Chicago, Dallas and New York City.
 Whether a professor is placed with an agency, a marketing or media company depends upon his/her area of expertise.
 The number of placements in the VPP depends upon the number of companies willing to host a professor.
 Preference is given to professors with little or no industry experience and to those who have not already participated in the program.
 Professors who are placed should know that programs will differ – no two programs will be alike.
 Note: The VPP is currently only offered to professors teaching in the United States.

-An orientation is followed by individual fellowships.
-While at the host company, each professor offers a Lunchtime Talk on his/her area of expertise and how it relates to advertising.
-Note: With the professor’s permission, the talk may be videotaped for streaming on www.aef.com.
+1) An orientation 2) Individual fellowships and 3) a Lunchtime Talk on his/her area of expertise and how it relates to advertising.
+Talks will be delivered in a TED Talk format – 20 minutes maximum, should include advertising and be concise.
+Note: With the professor’s permission, the Talk may be videotaped for streaming on www.aef.com.

 Those selected to participate in the program must have a conversation with the host company to discuss mutual objectives prior to the program.